The 20 Best Sickle Cell Disease Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Shruti Chaturvedi is an Associate Professor of Medicine at Johns Hopkins.
 She received her medical degree from Maulana Azad Medical College, University of Delhi, India.
 She then completed a residency in Internal Medicine at the Cleveland Clinic, Cleveland, OH, and a fellowship in Hematology and Oncology at Vanderbilt University, Nashville, TN.
 She has additionally obtained a Master of Science in Clinical Investigation (MSCI) degree from Vanderbilt University.
 Dr. Chaturvedi specializes in the care of adults with non-malignant hematologic disorders including thrombocytopenic purpura, atypical hemolytic uremic syndrome, antiphospholpiid syndrome, immune thrombocytopenia, autoimmune hemolytic anemia, thrombotic, other bleeding and clotting disorders, and anemias.
 Her research is focused on improving the care of patients with thrombotic microangiopathies with a focus on long term sequelae, and the role of complement in thrombotic disorders such as the antiphospholipid syndrome.
 Dr. Chaturvedi is rated as an Advanced provider by MediFind in the treatment of Sickle Cell Disease.
-Her top areas of expertise are Blood Clots, Atypical Hemolytic Uremic Syndrome (aHUS), Anemia, Splenectomy, and Bone Marrow Aspiration.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Atypical Hemolytic Uremic Syndrome (aHUS), Blood Clots, Anemia, Splenectomy, and Bone Marrow Aspiration.

 Distinguished in Sickle Cell Disease